api-platform/docs/core/graphql.md

 ## Enabling GraphQL

-To enable GraphQL and GraphiQL interface in your API, simply require the [graphql-php](https://webonyx.github.io/graphql-php/) package using Composer and clear the cache one more time:
+To enable GraphQL and its IDE (GraphiQL and GraphQL Playground) in your API, simply require the [graphql-php](https://webonyx.github.io/graphql-php/) package using Composer and clear the cache one more time:

 ```bash
 docker-compose exec php composer req webonyx/graphql-php && bin/console cache:clear